The Challenge: Adult Nonprofit Charter School Needed to Implement and Support Remote Learning Quickly

 “The biggest challenge in this project was that it was a huge change for the client.
 All the pieces were moving at the same time, needing strong coordination.
 The client embraced the need for change, providing institutional support and leadership.
 They took it seriously and were committed to change.
 They didn’t give up, even when things got challenging.
 Everyone needs to use patience when something is so stressful and hard as this project, and the role of the IT Business Manager is to coordinate a center to the project, a place where problems get handled.
 Given that almost every school in the US is facing remote learning challenges right now, this client showed the way to address these challenges with firmness of purpose and the right technology partners.”– Norwin Herrera, Community IT

 Ready for a Nonprofit Technology Partner that Works with You?

 Community IT understands that tech support goes beyond technology knowledge, and includes the attitudes and experience of your technology partner.
 That’s why we spend time developing long term relationships with our clients allowing you to seize technology opportunities as they arise.

 Community IT’s strategic guidance, proactive approach, and implementation-specific teams with great depth and varied technical expertise helped this client realize their technology goals.

 Community IT was able to help the client move to the right IT solution for their remote learning implementation.
-We are always ready to support our clients face their real needs and constraints.
+We are always ready to support our clients to face their real needs and constraints.
 We use our IT and nonprofit expertise to guide clients as they navigate their changing IT needs, as shown in this Remote Learning Implementation Case Study.
 You can be sure we are dedicated to the success of your mission and will help you find the solution that fits you.